 However, music expert, Suzanne Haik-Vantoura is of a different opinion.
 She suggests Selah is not a musical notation.
-She thinks the word is part of the lyrics and like amen at the close of prayer, Selah stresses the importance or reality of what was said.
+She thinks the word is part of the lyrics and like amen at the close of the prayer, Selah stresses the importance or reality of what was said.

-Many people today are not even familiar with the word and, yet in the Bible the Lord uses "Selah" twice as often as "Amen" and three times more than "Hallelujah".
+Many people today are not even familiar with the word and, yet in the Bible, the Lord uses "Selah" twice as often as "Amen" and three times more than "Hallelujah".

 Both the words Amen and Hallelujah are today recognized as international terms.
 It’s odd that the word Selah, which is used in over 25% of the Psalms is hardly known by most people.